Richard Herring: Personal life

 Herring was formerly in a relationship with the actress Julia Sawalha, some years after joking on Fist of Fun that "My ideal woman has the head of Julia Sawalha and the body of Julia Sawalha."

+Before Sawalha he dated the actress Catherine Shepherd as revealed by Sally Phillips in 2022 on Herring's RHLSTP 409 podcast.

 He also dated Kelly Marcel and Sally Phillips.

 In April 2012, Herring married author and comedian Catie Wilkins.
 They had their first child, a daughter, in February 2015, followed by a son in October 2017.

 Herring has raised money for Scope since 2003, and ran the London Marathon in aid of the charity in 2004 as well as the Royal Parks Foundation Half Marathon in 2011, 2013 and 2014.
 In January 2011 he was nominated for a Just Giving Life Time Achievement Award for his extensive work in helping to raise money, awareness and support for Scope.
 In 2012 he was made a Patron of Scope.